Gosford Park: Plot

 In 1932, Sir William McCordle, his wife Lady Sylvia, and their daughter Isobel host a shooting party at their country estate, Gosford Park.
-Among the guests are Sylvia's sisters Louisa and Lavinia, and their husbands Lord Stockbridge and Commander Anthony Meredith; her aunt Constance, Countess of Trentham; the Hon.
+Among the guests are Sylvia's sisters Louisa and Lavinia and their husbands Lord Stockbridge and Commander Anthony Meredith; her aunt Constance, Countess of Trentham; the Hon.
 Freddie and Mabel Nesbitt; actor Ivor Novello and American film producer Morris Weissman.
 Lord Rupert Standish and Jeremy Blond arrive later.

 Mrs Wilson, the housekeeper, assigns the visiting servants to their rooms and overhears Robert Parks, Lord Stockbridge's valet, mention being raised in an orphanage.
 Head housemaid Elsie tutors Lady Trentham's inexperienced maid, Mary MacEachran.

 Following dinner, a silver carving knife is missing.
 Henry Denton, Weissman's valet, raises the staff's suspicions with intrusive questions and a seemingly Scottish accent (which Mary, Scottish herself, sees through).
 Later that evening, Henry has a tryst with Lady Sylvia.
 Isobel asks Elsie to speak to Sir William about hiring Freddie, who is blackmailing Isobel over their affair and her aborted pregnancy.
-Freddie mistreats Mabel, whom he married for her money but overestimated her wealth.
+Freddie mistreats Mabel, whom he married for her money but whose wealth he overestimated.
 Lady Trentham confides to Mary that Sylvia and Louisa cut cards to decide which of them would marry Sir William.

 When the men go shooting, a stray shot grazes Sir William's ear.
 The ladies join them for lunch, and Sir William withdraws from Anthony's business scheme, leaving him financially ruined.
 Lady Sylvia informs her aunt Constance that Sir William may halt her allowance.

-During dinner, Lady Sylvia berates Sir William and Elsie comes to his defence, inadvertently exposing their affair.
+During dinner, Lady Sylvia berates Sir William and Elsie comes to his defence, exposing their affair; she is summarily dismissed.
 After dinner, Sir William retires alone to his study for the rest of the evening, where Mrs Wilson brings him coffee.
 The guests gather in the drawing room as Novello plays the piano and sings, with the servants listening outside; Freddie, Anthony, Robert, and footman George each slip away.
-A man, seen only by his trousers, puts on muddy galoshes left by one of the shooting party.
-The man enters the library with the missing carving knife and, finding Sir William seemingly asleep in his chair, stabs him in the chest.
+A man, seen only by his trousers, enters the library with the missing carving knife and, finding Sir William seemingly asleep in his chair, stabs him in the chest.